The measurable Kesten theorem: Introduction

-The first bound above is Theorem \ref{t:main}, (proved in Sections \ref{s:RW bridges in Td}, \ref{s:nullcycles} and \ref{s:explicit bounds on rho} and Theorem \ref{t:main}) is just the infinite version of Theorem \ref{vegesbecsles}.
+The first bound in \eqref{e:urg bounds} is proved in Section \ref{s:explicit bounds on rho} as Theorem \ref{t:main}; the proof uses results from Sections \ref{s:Cycles in Td} and \ref{s:nullcycles}.
+It is just the infinite version of Theorem \ref{vegesbecsles}.
 The advantage of this approach is the linear lower estimate on how the spectral radius grows compared to the tree: we believe this to be sharp.
-The major advantage of the second bound (that we give in Sections \ref{s:rho and pi1}) is that it is sharp in limit, however, $\kappa^*$ seems to be hard to compute.
+The major advantage of the second bound in \eqref{e:urg bounds} (proved in Section \ref{s:rho and pi1}) is that it is sharp in limit as $k\to\infty$, however, $\kappa_k^*$ seems to be hard to compute.

 Theorem \ref{weakram} is related to a paper of Serre \cite{serre} that studies asymptotic properties of graph sequences.
 Let $d_{k}(G)$ denote the number of primitive, cyclically reduced cycles of length $k$ in the graph $G$.
 Recall that a cycle is primitive if it is not a proper power of another cycle.